May 29 – Oct 10 | 11am-5pm | Free

 - Parking in the area is limited. you can click here for a map of parking lots in the area

-*As we are located in an historic district please contact the museum regarding accessibility needs prior to your visit
+Since we are located in an historic district, please contact the museum regarding accessibility needs prior to your visit